suchanek/proteusPy/documents/paper/paper.md

    2. Physically impossible disulfides, where the $C_\alpha - C_\alpha$ distance is > 8 $\AA$ .
    3. Structures with disordered CYS atoms.

-In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance is > 8 $\AA $.
+In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance is > 8 $\AA$.
 This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
 To my knowledge this is the only searchable database of disulfide bonds in existence.

 ## Examples